10th Anniversary of Meditation Illuminated!

 Being that my dad graduated MIT with an engineering degree, I learned to be efficient from a young age.

-So it’s no surprise that I like to learn in a way that’s simple, clear and logical.
+So I gravitate towards instruction that’s simple, clear and logical.

 But learning how to meditate in the mid-1980s was anything but simple, clear and logical.
 Every book, every lecture, every program – for that matter, everything having to do with meditation seemed so mysterious.